epolat-github/GymManagement/README.md

 2. Adding, updating and deleting courses,
 3. Assigning sections to courses,
 4. Listing all customers with their courses.
+5. Also in database, additional informations are being kept like balance situations, trainer informations and relations between each section course.

 ## Requirements
 1. [Oracle database](https://www.oracle.com/downloads/)